Confidence in Communicating – Gary Plaag

-(link to story from Williamsburg’s “Next Door Neighbors” magazine, Vol 11, Issue 1, January 2017; Reprinted with permission)
+Williamsburg’s “Next Door Neighbors” magazine, Vol 11, Issue 1, January 2017; Reprinted below with permission

 As a child, Gary Plaag wasn’t comfortable talking in front of a class.
 When he first began performing in barbershop harmony and dance groups as a young adult, he still had to force himself to speak to audiences onstage.

 By the time Gary was speaking at Information Technology conferences during his first professional career, he was confident enough that fellow attendees would ask for advice with their presentations.
 That’s when a light bulb went off.
 He liked helping other people communicate more than he liked being the center of attention.

 “I can do a [speaking] gig myself really well,” he says.
 “What drives me, though, is guiding others to discover how to tell their stories and be successful.
 Seeing people overcome their anxieties, get out of their own way and find their voice is much more joyful for me.”

 Now 59, Gary is President of Couragio Consulting, a global firm he founded in 1998.
 Through Couragio, he offers communication, presentation and public speaking coaching for individuals, trade groups and businesses of all sizes across the country and world.
 Services include businesses presentation and interpersonal communication skills, interview preparation and life coaching.

 Gary’s methods often surprise and challenge his clients.
 He sometimes asks corporate employees to read Dr. Seuss books aloud, for example, to fight their fear of looking silly in public.
 He regularly makes video recordings of his clients speaking, watches the tapes with them and prods them to notice and talk about their good qualities.